A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Calculation Method

-The situation of a neutron starting a searching window is a bit complicated, because by design it is always possible that there is a prompt positron signal ahead of it.
-It is only possible when the positron is failed to be detected.
-However the method to calculate $P_{n-start}$ is the same as above and the final result is listed in the appendix.
-Then the event rate with neutrons as a start is:
+The situation of a neutron starting a searching window is a bit complicated, because by nature it is always possible that a prompt positron signal is ahead of it.
+It only happens when the positron is failed to be detected.
+The method to calculate $P_{n-start}$ is the same as above and is not shown.
+The event rate with neutrons as a start is expressed as

-\subsection{Construct an Event}
+\subsection{Construct an event}

-After the starting probability or starting rate of a type of signal is known, the rate of accidental background, detectable IBD pairs and other cases can be calculated.
+After the starting probability and the starting rate of a type of signal are known, the rate of accidental background, detectable IBD pairs and other cases can be calculated.